Nicholas Burrowes: Who Chose this Environment for Your Brand?

 Think your brand is immune?
 I've seen a number of our own advertising partners in this space.
 Not just having a dabble, but multi-ad campaigns on Meta that will surely have chunky spend behind them.

 Years spent building a premium product.
 The detail, the craft, the positioning.
 Now appearing in environments that undermine all of it, alongside ads you'd not want your child to see.
+Days or weeks agonising over the right font to then have it sit next to spread-legged grannies.
+You might have proudly entered your thoughtful campaign in industry awards, to now demean the work by association with ‘men’s silicone ring enhancers’.

 Above: Who gave this the green light for your business?
 Grannie Lotta seems to approve.